ztimson/Bitburner/README.md

 backdoor
 ```

-Learn more about the [availible scripts](#scripts) bellow or pass the `--help` flag to any of the included scripts in-game.
+Learn more about the [available scripts](#scripts) bellow or pass the `--help` flag to any of the included scripts in-game.

+## Guide
+This guide documents how you can use this repository to progress through the game.
+You should complete the tutorial
+first if you haven't already.

+### BitNode 1
+1. First you need to download this repo into the game.
+Manually download `update.js` & run it:
+`wget https://gitlab.zakscode.com/ztimson/BitBurner/-/raw/develop/scripts/update.js scripts/update.js; run scripts/update.js`
+2. Scan the network to figure out your bearings, take note of discovered server's required hack level:
+`run scripts/network-graph.js -vd 3`
+3. Root the lowest level server (probably n00dles) & make it hack itself for money.
+You should repeat this step when
+ever your hack level is high enough to hack another a new server. `run scripts/rootkit.js n00dles /scripts/miner.js`
+4. Start `hacknet-manger.js`.
+You won't have enough *RAM* in the beginning to run the manager & hack servers.
+It's
+recommended you `tail` the manager, so you can easily start/stop it as needed. `run script/hacknet-manager.js -a`
+5. Once you have enough money ($??,???.??), upgrade your home severs *RAM*:
+`City > alpha ent. > Upgrade 'home' RAM (8.00GB -> 16.00GB)`
+6. At this point you have enough *RAM* to use `crawler.js` to automatically discover servers & hack them.
+Continue to
+run this periodically as your hack level increases & you unlock more exploits:
+`run scripts/crawler.js -n /scripts/rootkit.js {{TARGET}} /scripts/miner.js`

 ## Scripts

 ### [botnet-manager.js (WIP)](./scripts/botnet-manager.js)
 **RAM:** 7.15 GB

-Connect & manage a network of devices to launch distributed attacks.
+Late-game solution to hack servers.
+It orchestrates an unlimited number of servers to carry out distributed batched
+attacks against targets.
+It includes a bunch of utilities to quickly dispatch single commands to all workers.
+Manger
+can be tailed for live updates.
 ```
 [home ~/]> run /scripts/botnet-manager.js --help
 Running script with 1 thread(s), pid 1 and args: ["--help"].